[Update]: This post was updated on April 14, 2017.

-MS Outlook 2010 and 2013 message encryption protects the privacy of the message by converting it from readable plaintext to scrambled ciphertext.
+Microsoft Outlook 2019, 2016, 2013 and 2010 message encryption protects the privacy of the message by converting it from readable plaintext to scrambled ciphertext.

 In order to send and read encrypted messages, both the sender and recipient must share a digital ID, which contains the private key stored on the sender’s computer and a certificate with a public key.
 The certificate is sent with a digitally signed message.
 The recipient saves the certificate and uses the public key to encrypt the sender’s messages.
 It means that both the sender and recipient must send a digitally signed message, which allows adding the certificate to Outlook Contacts (more in this Microsoft article).
 From then on it is possible to send encrypted messages similarly to sending not encrypted ones.
 You can learn more about it here.

-Let’s now proceed to encrypting a single message.
+Let’s now proceed to encrypt a single message.

-NOTE: The below screenshots were taken from MS Outlook 2013 – in MS Outlook 2010 the procedure, option names and their locations are all identical.
+NOTE: The below screenshots were taken from Microsoft Outlook 2013 – in Outlook 2010 and Outlook 2016/2019 the procedure, option names and their locations are all identical.

 When editing a new message in the Options ribbon click More Options.

 In the next window click Security Settings….

 In the resulting Security Properties window, check Encrypt message contents and attachments.